turbobabr/easyeda-ibom-extension/README.md

 ![iBom Demo](docs/ibom-stand-alone-generation.gif?raw=true "Demo")

+> Note: In case the downloaded file doesn't have `.html` extension - just add it manually.
+It is some sort of weird browser behaviour for the case to be investigated.

 ## Feedback

 If you discover  any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/turbobabr/easyeda-ibom-extension/issues) or find me on twitter [@turbobabr](http://twitter.com/turbobabr).